Retro-Devils/Devils-Box/README.md

   - Pleasure Paradise---------------Some tools cause slight issues, other than that woked fine.

   - Images with irregular retropie roms paths.
 UNLIKELY TO WORK WITHOUT EDITS TO PATHS.

-## WHAT FRONTEND DOES THIS WORK WITH?

- - Retropie

- - RetroDeck

- - Batocera (in development might not happen)

- - Pegasus FE

-    ~ YOU MUST SET CORRECT PATHS!!
-Paths will be created for you at "yourbasedirectory/roms/....."

 ## WHY MAKE/MANTAIN THIS?